My Convent in Korea

-But the biggest shock in the Korean schooling system , the hours that the high school students spend studying.
-School officially starts at 9 am , however almost every student will have extra lessons before school , anytime from 7 am onwards.
+But the biggest shock in the Korean schooling system are the hours that the high school students have to tolerate.
+School officially starts at 9 am , however almost every student will have extra lessons before school , anytime from 7 am onward.
 When do they leave school ?
-Get ready , anytime from 10pm till 12am.
-Breakfast , lunch and dinner are all served at school for those who arrive early and those who stay till late at night.
+Get ready , anytime from 10pm - 12am.
+Breakfast , lunch and dinner are all served at school for those who arrive early and those who stay till late.
 Who enforces this ?
 Parents and some teachers.
-It should come as no surpirse as to why Korea is one of the fastest growing countriesin all areas of life.
+It should come as no surprise as to why Korea is one of the fastest growing countries in all areas of life.
 Hard work is what Korea is all about.

 |student cleaning in staff room|

 If you thought you had a bad time studying in your school days I hope this makes you realise just how lazy we all are.
 If I had been sent to school in Korea , I can ensure you I would not have won any of the diligence awards that I so easily won at school.